Peace Together

 Group Processing Space

-The Group Processing Space fosters a safe environment where participants verbally engage in a discussion surrounding the incident, process their emotions, share stories, build community, and discuss topics such as grief, loss, and trauma.
+The Group Processing Space provides youth with a safe environment where they are able to verbally engage in a discussion surrounding the incident, process their emotions, share stories, build community, and discuss topics that are important to them.

 One-on-One Processing Space

-The One-on-One Processing Space is designed as a check-in to assess individual needs, discuss how skills can be used to manage distress, and align opportunities for continuing support and resources.
+The One-on-One Processing Space is designed as a check-in to assess individual needs, discuss how skills can be used to manage distress, prepare them for continued support, and provide further resources to the participants.

-Individual and Group Therapy sessions are offered to youth seeking ongoing support after being impacted by gun violence.
-OCU’s team includes licensed clinical staff trained in Arts Expressive Therapy, trauma, grief, and loss.
+In addition, Individual and Group Therapy sessions are offered to youth seeking ongoing support after being impacted by gun violence.
+OCU’s team includes credentialed clinical staff trained in Arts Expressive Therapy, trauma, grief, and loss.

 Meet Our Facilitators